35ajstern/simple_academic_website/pages/teaching.md

 <ul style="list-style-type:none;">

-<li><b>Courtney Rauchman</b> is in her third year of undergraduate studies at UC Berkeley, majoring in Data Science.
+<li><b>Courtney Rauchman</b> is in her fourth year of undergraduate studies at UC Berkeley, majoring in Data Science.
 Her research is in statistical and population genetics.
 She received a $5,000 SURF award for her to continue research in the lab during Summer 2019! </li>

-<li><b>Yulin Zhang</b> is a junior at Sun Yat-sen University in Guangzhou, China.
+<li><b>Yulin Zhang</b> is a senior at Sun Yat-sen University in Guangzhou, China.
 Yulin studies the dynamics of genetic rescue and its effects on local adaptations.</li>

 </ul>

 ### Python bootcamp instructor

 For the past two years I have instructed and TAed lectures for the Center for Computational Biology's <a href="https://ccb.berkeley.edu/outreach/workshops-bootcamps/">Python Bootcamp</a>.
 Whether you are a student, researcher, or member of industry interested in learning Python programming skills, please reach out to us if you are interested in participating!

+### Bay Area Population Genetics

+In Fall 2019 I served as lead organizer of the biannual Bay Area Population Genetics meeting, hosted on November 9, 2019 at UC Berkeley.

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->